-^{} Minimum and maximum values reflect different interpretations of missing values.
-Source: Morris and Leslie-Cook [20]
+Minimum and maximum values reflect different interpretations of missing values.
+Source: Morris and Leslie-Cook [21]

 An alternative approach to estimating the proportions of the population in the high-risk group is to examine provincial differences in the proportion of men who report having had more than one partner in the last year.
-Although this does not correspond to the definition of high-risk used in our model, we would expect men in the high-risk group to have the most partners on average, and the relative differences in the proportions of men reporting multiple partners may therefore serve as a crude approximation to the relative differences in the proportion of men who are high-risk.
-Table 2.2 shows the proportion of men who reported multiple partners in the last year in the 2012 National HIV Communication Survey [21] and 2016 DHS [22] and the ratios of the provincial proportions to the national average.
+Although this does not correspond to the definition of high-risk used in our model, we would expect men in the high-risk group to have the most partners on average, and the relative differences in the proportions of men reporting multiple partners may therefore serve as a crude approximation to the relative differences in the proportion of men who reported multiple partners in the last year in the 2012 National HIV Communication Survey [22] and 2016 DHS [23] and the ratios of the provincial proportions to the national average.
 The ratios are generally quite different from those in Table 2.1, especially for Free State and KwaZulu-Natal.